jayapriya0501/AgroBoostNet-192553007-Jayapriya.P-Capstone/README.md

 AgroBoostNet is a novel hybrid machine learning algorithm that combines ensemble learning and neural networks for enhanced crop yield prediction and disease risk assessment.
 The algorithm integrates data from Indian crop yield datasets and smart farming sensor data to provide comprehensive agricultural insights.

+## Abstract

+This paper presents AgroBoostNet, a novel hybrid machine learning algorithm that combines the strengths of ensemble learning and neural networks for enhanced crop yield prediction and disease risk assessment.
+The algorithm integrates data from Indian crop yield datasets and smart farming sensor data through a sophisticated data fusion layer that handles different temporal and spatial resolutions.
+AgroBoostNet employs a two-stage architecture: Stage 1 utilizes Gradient Boosted Decision Trees (XGBoost) for feature importance analysis and initial yield prediction, while Stage 2 employs an attention-based neural network that processes the most important features identified in Stage 1.
+The algorithm introduces a custom loss function that simultaneously optimizes for yield prediction accuracy (RMSE), disease risk classification (F1-score), and spatial consistency of predictions.
+Additionally, AgroBoostNet provides a novel "Climate Resilience Score" that predicts how yield might change under different climate scenarios.
+Experimental results demonstrate superior performance compared to baseline models, with significant improvements in both yield prediction accuracy and disease risk classification.

 ## Algorithm Architecture

 ### Two-Stage Predictive Model